 Step 2: Next, click on "Unprotect Sheet" and that's it.

 Step 3: Enter the password in the next window and click "OK" to remove the encryption.

 Workbook Structure Password

 The workbook structure password prevents people without the password from moving, deleting, renaming or adding new worksheets to the workbook, thereby protecting the structure of the workbook.
-It is also worth noticing that this password will only protect the structure of the workbook and not the content.
+It is also worth noticing that this password will only protect the structure of the workbook but not the content.
 If you would like to remove this restriction, here's how to do it.

 Step 2: Enter the password in the dialogue box that appears and save the document as you normally would.

-The workbook structure will be removed and you can now edit the entire workbook as you want.
+The workbook structure restriction will be removed and you can now edit the entire workbook as you want.

 To use Passper for Excel to recover the opening password for any Excel document, follow these simple steps:

 Step 1: Download and install Passper for Excel on your computer and then launch the program.
 On the main window, select "Recover Passwords".